Firewall Protection Profiles

 You can quickly view information about DoS thresholds from the Firewall Protection Profiles page.

-Classification Zone level flows originate from multiple endpoints that are part of a single firewall zone.
+Field Description Classification Zone-level flows originate from multiple endpoints that are part of a single firewall zone.

 Concurrent flows are the Number of active flows at a given point in time.